Working with Postgres

 - name: my-db

+Mode can be either standard or protected.
+Using mode protected enables deletion protection.
 Deletion protection should be enabled for production databases.
 Enabling deletion protection will ensure the database in the Aurora cluster is not deleted if the database definition in the apps repository is deleted.
-If the database is accidentally deleted, follow the guide in restore.
+If a protected database is accidentally deleted from the apps repo, follow the guide in backup and restore.
+For a list of all possible configuration options in values.yaml see README.

 Next you need to create an application.yaml in the same subfolder in order to instruct ArgoCD how to create your app and deploy the chart: